 The student 18 years of age or over assumes many responsibilities previously assumed by parents/guardians.
-These students are responsible for following all rules and regulations as they apply to the student body.
-While school membership is no longer mandated by law, a student 18 years of age or over who fails to assume the responsibility of regular attendance or follow the rules and regulations of the school may be expelled or withdrawn for non-attendance.
+While school membership is no longer mandated by law, these students are responsible for regular school attendance, as well as following all rules and regulations as they apply to the student body.
 Adult students who wish to exercise the rights and responsibilities listed below must request and complete the appropriate forms available through an administrator's office.